 There are FSTs (forward surgical team) which do operate in combat areas; however these are usually deployed on a volunteer basis.
 CRNA deployments also include humanitarian and medical missions.
 These can also be volunteered for, although it is not a guarantee you will get to go if a lot of people volunteer.
 There is typically a 1 year space in between deployments, unless you volunteer.

-This is meant to be a general overview of the similarities and differences between Active Duty and Reserves.
+This is meant to be a general overview of the similarities and Reserves.

 If you have more questions about which option is right for you, contact your local recruiter –Locate a Recruiter.